ashleychen00/FBU_SimpleToDo/README.md

 It was cool to see how both of these methods differed from the methods origianlly introduced in the Hello World app.
 Overall, it felt like we had to all of the methods and hints provided through the IDE and all the imported packages without fully knowing why or how the code for those members worked.
+This was especially true for the stretch goal, since I never heard of or worked with Intent before.

 ## License